kusamanetwork/userguide/docs/start/claims.md

 1. Follow the build instructions for [Substrate](https://github.com/paritytech/substrate#6-building).
 2. When building, only build `subkey` by typing `cargo build -p subkey`.
+3. The executable is `./target/debug/subkey`.

 #### Usage

 You can use subkey on a computer that is not connected to the internet for added security.

-The command `subkey generate` will generate a new keypair.
-If you want to be more secure, use 24 words, `subkey generate --words 24`.
+The command `subkey --network kusama generate` will generate a new key-pair.
+If you want to be more secure, use 24 words, `subkey --network kusama generate --words 24`.

 ```
-$ subkey generate
+$ subkey --network kusama generate
-Secret phrase `robust mass coconut rocket mean runway wall check tennis update mixed raise` is account:
+Secret phrase `lobster flock few equip connect boost excuse glass machine find wonder tattoo` is account:
-  Secret seed: 0x8152195386e1add616700e1d55e1ac1e63f68bd4bbcd6228ffca3da284db3f40
+  Secret seed: 0x95b90eb1344e3aea40f4a6dc81622901a2ac39efb331c41db10c311bb9b46927
-  Public key (hex): 0xf8fb1fe5040e3ee3d8ab4b444e2124498cf932d6b5c9544b2e86bec19507532f
+  Public key (hex): 0xfe7fce341ff73e1db537daa4cc8c539997a8b0654b06cb81c47e4f067f55a65a
-  Address (SS58): 5HhALDcW6EabKJoXMPV6RdhDzSXiMiUrh1qnjQbVufqAHg3z
+  Address (SS58): JL1eTcbzuZP99FjeySkDrMygNREPdbhRyV7iD5AsV4fDRcg
 ```

-The `Public key (hex)` field is what you should use to claim your KSM tokens.
+The `Address (SS58)` field is what you should use to claim your KSM tokens.
 Never share your `Secret phrase` or `Secret seed`, as these can both control your funds.

-(NOTE: Your Kusama address will be different than the one display by `subkey`.
-To see your Kusama address see the section [Getting Kusama address from Substrate or Polkadot address](#kusama-from-substrate-address)).
+NOTE: Previous versions of `subkey` only generated Substrate addresses.
+If you do not want to generate a new seed, you can convert the Substrate address to a Kusama address by following [this section](#kusama-from-substrate-address).

-See the [`subkey` documentation](https://substrate.dev/docs/en/ecosystem/subkey) for more usage examples.
+See the [`subkey` documentation](https://substrate.dev/docs/en/ecosystem/subkey) or enter `subkey --help` for more usage examples.

 ### Using Polkadot UI

 1. Open up the [Polkadot UI](https://polkadot.js.org/apps) and navigate to the `Settings` tab.
 Find the configuration dropdown for `address network prefix` and select `Kusama (canary)`.
 Click `Save and reload`.

-1. Navigate to the [Polkadot UI Account's Tab](https://polkadot.js.org/apps/#/accounts) and click on the `Add account` button.
+1. Navigate to the [Polkadot UI Accounts Tab](https://polkadot.js.org/apps/#/accounts) and click on the `Add account` button.

 <img src="../../img/polkadotui-find-the-accounts-page.png" width=50% />